 It’s no secret that speeding tickets can be a costly expense.
 Speeding Tickets vary depending on how fast a driver is clocked within a certain traffic zone.
 Drivers could be issued Speeding Tickets starting with a fee of $83 if caught speeding 1-5 miles over the Missouri Speed Limit.

-According to the Missouri State Fine Collection Center, Speeding Tickets Cost:
+According to the Missouri State Fine Collection Center, Speeding Tickets Cost in 2020:

 If caught in a construction zone, these fines will skyrocket, especially if workers are present.